jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 <div class="card" style={{width:'18rem'}}>
 ```

+The other JSX rule we must follow is:

+:oncoming_police_car: - The keyword class is reserved so classes must be renamed `className`

-The other JSX rule we must follow is to rename every instance of `class` to `className` and although it's not a make or break rule as was style we must adhere otherwise we will certainly run into issues later.
+So we need to rename every instance of `class` to `className`.

+:thumbsup: Click on the thumbs up when your done.

-Here is our Component as it stands:
+Here is our Component with those changes:

 ```js
 const Card1 = () => {